mtp1032/WoWThreads/Docs/WoWThreads-complete.md

 ```

 #### Signature:
-state, result = thread:getState( thread_h )
+state, result = thread:getState( [thread_h] )

 #### Description:
-Gets the state of the specified thread.
+Gets the execution state of the specified thread.
 A thread may be in one of
 three execution states: "suspended," "running," or "dead."
 Thread context required.
+- Note: a dormant (sleeping) thread is always in the 'suspended' state.

 #### Parameters:
-- thread_h (handle): if 'nil', then "running" is returned.
+- thread_h (handle, optional): if 'nil', then "running" is returned.
 NOTE: the calling
 thread is, by definition, alwaysin the "running" state.

 #### Returns:
-- If successful: returns the state of the specified thread ("suspended", "running",
+- Success: returns the state of the specified thread ("suspended", "running",
 or "dead").
-The returned result is nil.
+The returned result is set to nil.
-- If failed: nil is returned, and the result parameter contains an error message (result[1])
+- Failure: nil is returned, and the result parameter contains an error message (result[1])
 and a stack trace (result[2]).

 #### Usage: